 Planning & Timeline — Planners build timelines, floor plans, and manage your budget.
 Coordinators run with your timeline and keep things moving smoothly on the big day.

-At Lavender Owl Farm, weddings with over 50 guests do require a coordinator—but how much help you want beyond that is totally up to you.
+At Lavender Owl Farm, weddings with over 50 guests do require a coordinator to manage your day, but how much help you want beyond that is totally up to you.
 We’re here to support your planning journey, whether it’s full-service or just day-of magic.

 Email consultations